Frequently Asked Questions

 You may enroll in 1000- or 2000-level courses but should meet any course prerequisites.
 To enroll in upper division courses, you will need to meet the course prerequisites and obtain department chair permission.
 The Dual Enrollment Grant will not cover the cost of 3000-4000 level classes.

 You must have a minimum ACT subscore of 19 in reading to qualify for the APSU English classes.

 If you are planning to enroll after your high school graduation at APSU as a degree-seeking student, you can receive English credit based on ACT/SAT scores.

-Those with a valid ACT English score of 31 – 36 (SAT/SAT1 verbal/critical reading 700 – 800) will receive credit for English 1010 and 1020.
+For a valid ACT English score of 31 – 36 (SAT/SAT1 verbal/critical reading 700 – 800), APSU will award credit for English 1010 and 1020.
 You will receive this credit only if you have not already received college credit for English 1010 and 1020.

 APSU has no limits on the number of classes you can take – but your high school may set specific requirements.
 Be sure to check with your school counselor.

 Yes.
 Once you complete your sophomore year, you can take classes each semester, including summer terms.

 Yes, but online classes might not be your first choice.
 Ask yourself these important questions before you enroll in an online class: